luca1337/chess/README.md

 # chess
-This is the Chess game, written in C for fun as a university project.
+This is the Chess game, written in C using SDL for fun as a university project.
 Actually it still need lot of stuff to become fully playable, but you can still give a shoot and try to play as it is now ;) have fun!

 # How to compile using Visual Studio Code: